pact-foundation/pact-python/README.md

 pip install pact-python
 ```

+## Getting started

+A guide follows but if you go to the [e2e examples](examples/e2e/README.md).
+This has a consumer, provider and pact-broker set of tests.

 ## Writing a Pact

 Creating a complete contract is a two step process:

 1. Create a test on the consumer side that declares the expectations it has of the provider